fmrtl73/pxdocs/content/reference/CRD/storage-cluster.md

 This section provides a few examples of common Portworx configurations you can use for manually configuring your Portworx cluster.
 Update the default values in these files to match your environment.

-* Portworx with internal KVdb, configured to use all unused devices on the system.
+* Portworx with internal KVDB, configured to use all unused devices on the system.

     ```text
     apiVersion: core.libopenstorage.org/v1